Ramadhan Food Distribution in Kenya (2018)

 The community living in Wajir are extremely poor and live in some of the most primitive conditions imaginable.

-What struck me when I first went to Wajir, is that whilst these communities are exceptionally poor and barely have the basic necessities of life.
+What struck me when I first went to Wajir, is that these communities are clearly exceptionally poor.
+They barely have the basic necessities of life.

 Even things that are considered basic in developed nations, such as a weatherproof home or comfortable bed, are a world away for many people in places such as Wajir.

 For more information, visit Safina Charity on Facebook.